AI Tools & Policy

 AI-powered coding assistants can significantly accelerate your data science learning journey.
-Let’s explore how to use them effectively!
+However, it is critical to use them safely and in compliance with University regulations.

-Good news!
-Students get free access to GitHub Copilot:
+Students can get free access to the GitHub Student Developer Pack (a valuable industry perk):

 - Visit GitHub Education